Charles Henry Douglass: Work and political ties

-Comedy Company/ TOBA
+Florida Blossom Minstrels and Comedy Company / Theatre Owners Booking Association

-The Florida Blossom Minstrels and Comedy Company were fairly famous in its region.
+The Florida Blossom Minstrels and Comedy Company were well known in its region.
 The company introduced Douglass to the main circuit of the most favored minstrel entertainers.
 The Company traveled to various locations performing and expanding their popularity.
 One of the more renowned members of the group was Pigmeat Markham.
 He received about $12.50 per week performing various songs and minstrel skits.
 The company really propelled Douglass in the industry and the experience greatly helped him with his later theatre endeavors.